ni/nimi-python/docs/nifgen/attributes.rst

     Controls the frequency of the standard waveform that the  signal generator produces.
     Units: hertz
-    (1) This parameter does not affect signal generator behavior when you  set the Waveform parameter of the niFgen_ConfigureStandardWaveform function  to NIFGEN_VAL_WFM_DC.
+    (1) This parameter does not affect signal generator behavior when you  set the Waveform parameter of the :py:meth:`nifgen.Session.configure_standard_waveform` function  to :py:data:`~nifgen.Waveform.DC`.
-    (2) For NIFGEN_VAL_WFM_SINE, the range is between 0 MHz and 16 MHz, but the  range is between 0 MHz and 1 MHz for all other waveforms.
+    (2) For :py:data:`~nifgen.Waveform.SINE`, the range is between 0 MHz and 16 MHz, but the  range is between 0 MHz and 1 MHz for all other waveforms.